-At March 31, 2023 and December 31, 2022, we had a 49.1% and 48.9% ownership interest, respectively, in RezPlot, a RV reservation software technology company, which interest we acquired in January 2019.
+At June 30, 2023 and December 31, 2022, we had a 49.0% and 48.9% ownership interest, respectively, in Rezplot, a RV reservation software technology company, which we acquired in January 2019.
+Our investment balance in Rezplot was zero as of June 30, 2023 and December 31, 2022, respectively, with subsequent equity losses being applied as a reduction to our notes receivable from Rezplot.
+Refer to Note 4, "Notes and Other Receivables," for additional information on the notes receivable.